jacobxperez/rams/README.md

 ## About

-Essentials is a CSS reset framework build on [LESS](http://lesscss.org/) which allows you to build websites with your own components without getting on your way. for more details on adding your own components check out [custom build](#custom-build).
+Essentials is a dynamic CSS reset framework for layout and typography build on [LESS](http://lesscss.org/).

 ### Project Status